Our history

 This is an abridged and revised history of the first 50 years of our Council, covering the period from 1935 to 1985.
 This account was first published in the 1983 CDC Minute Book.
 It does not contain all the ministers, churches, or events during this period.
 Bishop George H. Brooks was the diocesan when this historical account was written initially.

-"The Connecticut District Council (C.D.C.), known as the 20th Episcopal District of the Pentecostal Assemblies of the World Inc., (P.A.W.) is located in the beautiful rolling hills and picturesque valleys of the New England States.
+"The Connecticut District Council (CDC), known as the 20th Episcopal District of the Pentecostal Assemblies of the World Inc. (P.A.W.), is located in the beautiful rolling hills and picturesque valleys of the New England States.
 It encompasses Connecticut, Rhode Island, and the city of Springfield, Massachusetts.”

 The Connecticut District Council was established in May 1935 when a group of saints from three churches met in New Haven, Connecticut.
 The Council was organized under the leadership of the late Bishop Samuel Grimes, the presiding Bishop of the P.A.W.
 His diocese was the eastern seaboard of the United States.
-The Council was organized, and its first officers were Elder W. Seaton, Chairman; Brother James Long, Vice Chairman; Sister E. Johnson, Secretary; Sister J. Washington, Assistant Secretary; Elder J. Green, Treasurer (May to December 1935); and Sister E. Meyers, Treasurer, 1936.
+The Council was organized, and its first officers were: Elder W. Seaton, Chairman; Brother James Long, Vice Chairman; Sister E. Johnson, Secretary; Sister J. Washington, Assistant Secretary; Elder J. Green, Treasurer (May to December 1935); and Sister E. Meyers, Treasurer (1936).

-In the second half of 1949, Elder Reed took over as the pastor of Christ Temple, while Mother, Evangelist Martha Sapp became the pastor of Bethesda Church in New Britain.
+In the second half of 1949, Elder Reed took over as the pastor of Christ Temple, while Evangelist Martha Sapp became pastor of Bethesda Church in New Britain.
 In February of the following year, Elder Clarence Allen brought his church into the Council, bringing the total number of churches to seven.
 Elder J. Shaw was appointed as the assistant pastor in New Britain.

 Between 1945 and 1951, there were attempts to hold day sessions for our Council and a Pastors' Meeting.
 In 1950, Elder G. Brooks became the pastor of Beulah Heights, and Elder Robert Jones was appointed assistant pastor in Ansonia.
 That same year, Pastor E. Hoffler (Parris) established a church in Meriden, CT.
 By 1951, the Council had eight churches, and in February 1952, Deacon Ozell Gooding was appointed as the Council's first sergeant-at-arms.
-Also, Elder Eugene Redd was named Star Bethlehem's assistant pastor in Ansonia.
+Also, Elder Eugene Redd was named assistant pastor at Star Bethlehem in Ansonia.
 In May 1953, Elder John Shaw was elected as the Vice-Chairman.
 In 1958, Elder Jenkins became the pastor of a church located in Bridgeport.
 District Elder G. Brooks was elevated to the position of Bishop, and Elder John Shaw was elevated to the position of District Elder around the same time.
 In 1959, another church was established in Bristol.
-Additionally, Pastor Ruth Williams and her church left the Christ Methodist Episcopal (C.M.E.) organization and joined the C.D.C.
+Additionally, Pastor Ruth Williams and her church left the Christ Methodist Episcopal (C.M.E.) organization and joined the CDC.

 In November 1960, the Western Massachusetts and Rhode Island Council became a part of the Connecticut State Council.
 In 1961, a Baptist pastor, Elder Frank Foster, brought his church into the P.A.W.
 He and the members of his church were baptized in Jesus' name and received the Holy Ghost.
 The Council was incorporated in November 1962.
 In May 1963, Elder Marion Shaw became the 2nd Vice Chairman of the Council, and Evangelist A. Tilman became the assistant secretary.
 Elder Andrew Clancy was appointed Sergeant-at-arms in May 1964.